jrood-nrel/hypre/src/docs/usr-manual/ch-misc.rst

 ..
-Copyright (c) 1998 Lawrence Livermore National Security, LLC and other HYPRE Project Developers.
+Copyright (c) 1998 Lawrence Livermore National Security, LLC and other NALU_HYPRE Project Developers.
 See the top-level COPYRIGHT file for details.

    SPDX-License-Identifier: (Apache-2.0 OR MIT)